-The coccyx — or tailbone — is at the base of the birth canal.
-The baby comes in direct contact with the coccyx when coming out of the birth canal.
-The pressure caused when the baby passes through the birth canal can cause bruising, dislocation, or even fracture to the tailbone.
+The coccyx — or tailbone — is located at the base of the birth canal.
+The baby comes in direct contact with the coccyx when emerging from the birth canal.
+The pressure that builds when the baby passes through the birth canal can cause bruising, dislocation, or even fracture to the tailbone.

 Causes of Tailbone Injury During Childbirth

-Tailbone injury during birth occurs when the baby passes through the birth canal and comes into contact with the coccyx.
-If the mother’s tailbone is aligned correctly, it extends backward so the baby can pass through.
+Tailbone injury during birth occurs when the baby passes through the birth canal and comes in contact with the coccyx.
+If the mother’s tailbone is aligned correctly, it extends backward so the baby can pass through safely.

-However, some women have tailbones that are stuck forward which causes the baby to pass through with force.
-This pressure can even cause the tailbone to become dislocated, which can lead to muscle spasms and pain in the pelvic floor.
+However, some women have tailbones that are stuck forward, which causes the baby to pass through with force.
+This pressure can even dislocate the tailbone, leading to muscle spasms and pain in the pelvic floor.

 - Difficult or complicated labor